Administration Information

 Premedication

-Premedication: administer approximately 30 to 60 minutes prior to each UPLIZNA infusion1,2
+Premedication: administer approximately 30-60 minutes prior to each UPLIZNA infusion1,2

 Corticosteroid IV Methylprednisolone 80 mg to 125 mg 30 minutes